Snorre98/Noodleio/README.md

 - **Entities** folder contains the classes of all the entites in our game, which is the snake, it's body and the food.
 - **Services** folder which contains some functions in which code is communicating with Supabase to retrieve / send data.
 - **API** folder which contains functions that are calling the services ones.
 These API functions are returning values that are use in the files of the **States** folder.
+> The API keys must be added for connection to the backend server when developing the game.
+This enables actions like creating a lobby, joining a lobby, starting a game session and playing the game, as well as the leaderboard.
+The APK file is build with the API keys and is therefor integrated with the backend server.
+The API keys are kept secret within the developer team and can not be shared on GitHub.

 # Developed By
 - Petter Teisberg